Gematsam-X/InteractivePerTab/README.md

 - [@RebyCDP](https://github.com/RebyCDP) for making the involvement of the 2D class possible.
 - [@laurabanducci93](https://github.com/laurabanducci93) for the idea and overall collaboration.
 - [@Greninja12-debug](https://github.com/Greninja12-debug) for conducting research on some of the elements.

+## License

+This project is available under the MIT license.
+See the [LICENSE](LICENSE) for further details.